smcgdub/hacker-news-homework-project-none-react/testing.md

 3. **Mobile Loading Speeds**<br/>

   The application naturally is loading slower on my mobile device than on my desktop computer.
 This is due to the api calling all the stories and also due to the less processing power on a mobile device over a desktop computer.
-Also some browsers are faster than others when loading the site.
+Also some browsers are faster than others when loading the site and the type of device used for testing will have an effect due to the processing power and memory of each device varying.